getodk/xforms-spec/_sections/90-uri.md

 ### Virtual Endpoints

 "Virtual" refers to the fact that there may or may not be an actual XML document behind the scenes.
+The URI is resolved locally in any way the client desires.
 The following are currently supported:

 | URI format                                 | description
 |--------------------------------------------|----------------